QuantConnect/lean-cli/README.md

                                   Update the Lean configuration file to retrieve data from the given provider --terminal-link-connection-type [DAPI|SAPI]
-                                  Terminal Link Connection Type [DAPI, SAPI] --terminal-link-auth-id TEXT    The Auth ID of the TerminalLink server --terminal-link-environment [Production|Beta]
+                                  Terminal Link Connection Type [DAPI, SAPI] --terminal-link-server-auth-id TEXT
+                                  The Auth ID of the TerminalLink server --terminal-link-environment [Production|Beta]
                                   The environment to run in --terminal-link-server-host TEXT